andygarfield/WorshipUp/songjson/songjsonSpec.md

 *Required*
 The song title as a string.

-### `lyrics`
+### `body`
 *Required*
-The `lyrics` value is string representation of the song.
+The `body` value is string representation of the body of the song.
 Each line in the string begins with a character that denotes what type of information the line contains.

 ```javascript
 " ", or "" // A line beginning with a space or any other character contains lyrics